 The take-away from this case is divorced parents paying for college is not an absolute.
 If the paying parent is not involved in the child’s life, whether due to parent alienation or the actions of the child, he or she may not be required to contribute to the child’s college education, regardless of what the Marital Settlement Agreement states.

-If college contributions are an issue for you, the experienced mediators at New Jersey Divorce Solutions are available to discuss your options.
+If college contributions are an issue for you, the experienced mediators at Netsquire are available to discuss your options.
 Please schedule your Client Vision Meeting here.